Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 ARC-AGI-2 is the second-generation Abstraction and Reasoning Corpus from François Chollet, released in 2024.
 The benchmark contains visual abstract-reasoning puzzles: given a few input-output examples of a pattern transformation, the model must apply the transformation to a new input.
 The puzzles test pattern recognition, generalisation, and abstract reasoning in ways that are difficult to memorise from training data because the underlying patterns are novel.

-Frontier models in 2026 score around 25-35 percent on the public ARC-AGI-2 set; humans score around 80-90 percent.
-The 50-point gap is the largest gap to human performance among current major reasoning benchmarks, which makes ARC-AGI-2 the clearest test of where current LLMs are still weak relative to humans.
+ARC-AGI-2 reports one of the largest gaps to human performance among current major reasoning benchmarks, which makes it the clearest test of where current models are still weak relative to humans.
 The benchmark's value is precisely this gap: it identifies a real capability deficit that other benchmarks are saturating away.
+For the current model-versus-human standings, see the ARC Prize leaderboard rather than a reprinted figure.

 ARC-AGI-2 has been resistant to brute-force scaling: frontier model improvements on other benchmarks have not translated proportionally to ARC-AGI-2 gains.
 This is consistent with Chollet's framing of the benchmark as testing intelligence-as-skill-acquisition rather than intelligence-as-task-performance.
 The benchmark's headroom and difficulty pattern make it one of the most interesting reasoning benchmarks to watch through 2027 and 2028.